-- 7. Street Design Standards.
+- 6. Modal Networks.
+The City shall advance projects that are needed to close gaps and to complete priority transportation networks and routes for people using each individual travel mode. - 7.
+Street Design Standards.
 The City shall refer to the following national guidelines, recognized by Austin City Council: - a.
 Designing Walkable Urban Thoroughfares: A context sensitive approach (Institute of Transportation Engineers/Congress for the New Urbanism) - b.
 Urban Street Design Guide, and Urban Bikeway Design Guide (National Association of City Transportation Officials)

 Flexible and innovative context-sensitive design solutions that conform to these guidelines are encouraged for both public and private projects.
+Updated street design standards and criteria that reflect these national guides will be developed in the course of revising the Transportation Criteria Manual.